T.M.C. Asser Instituut: Hague Initiative for Law and Armed Conflict

 The HILAC Law and Armed Conflict Lecture Series is an occasional evening lecture series on the subject of law and armed conflict.
 It is hosted by the Hague Initiative for Law and Armed Conflict (HILAC), consisting of the T.M.C.
 Asser Instituut, the Netherlands Red Cross and the Amsterdam Center for International Law and held at the T.M.C.
 Asser Instituut.

 Sports Law

 The Asser Institute is one of the few research institutes specialized in sports law.
 Researchers Antoine Duval and Ben Von Rompuy from the International Sports Law Centre lodged a complaint against the International Skating Union to the European Commission on behalf of speed skaters Mark Tuitert and Niels Kerstholt in 2014.
+The European Court of Justice ruled in favor of the speed skaters in their judgement on 21 December 2023.
+The judgement was delivered simultaneously with judgements on the European Super League case and the Royal Antwerp FC case, changing the landscape of sports governance.

 The institute also organises the Annual ISLJ Sports Law Conference.